mui/material-ui/docs/pages/blog/material-ui-is-now-mui.md

 We are breaking the strong association with Material Design.
 We have seen too many people confusing Material-UI with a Google effort or a synonym of Material Design.

-We are now called **MUI**, it stands for **M**aterials to Build **UI**s. and is pronounced [/ɛmjuːaɪ/](http://ipa-reader.xyz/?text=%C9%9Bmju%CB%90a%C9%AA).
+We are now called **MUI**.
+It stands for **M**aterials to build **UI**s and is pronounced [/ɛmjuːaɪ/](http://ipa-reader.xyz/?text=%C9%9Bmju%CB%90a%C9%AA).

 It's shorter, it distinguishes ourselves, it's already how many people abbreviate us.
-More importantly, it prepares the release of unstyled/headless components, a second design system to complement Material Design, and more.
+More importantly, it allows for the release of products not directly coupled to Material Design, such as unstyled/headless version of the components, a brand new second design system as an alternative to MD, and more.

 ### A new domain name

-A new name wouldn't resonate without a new domain name.
-We have moved home from https://material-ui.com/ to https://mui.com/, an 3 domain laters domain.
+A new name wouldn't be so official without a new domain.
+So, we have moved home from https://material-ui.com/ to https://mui.com/, a very easy-to-type (and find) 3 letters domain.

 ### New logos

-The logo of the company is evolving:
+We've tightened up the company's logo to match the new branding.

+It's basically the same, to keep it familiar.
+We're keeping the geometrical shape, to resonate with the _building blocks_ idea of the components.
-- We have reduced the emphasis on the smart 3D perspective.
-It's a step away from the notion of elevation in Material Design with a single color.
+We're also reducing the emphasis on the smart 3D perspective, stepping away from the notion of elevation Material Design coined.
-- We have rebalanced the proportions and equilibrium of the letters.
-- We have added a slight border-radius to soften the angles.

 <img loading="lazy" src="/static/blog/material-ui-is-now-mui/old-new.png" alt="" style="width: 302px; margin-bottom: 16px;" />